-3. Project Description
+Project Description

-A complete but concise description of the project that indicates the location, describes what will be planned, designed, and constructed, and describes the expected outcome(s) is required.
+A complete but concise description of the project that includes the scope of the project and what will be planned, designed, and constructed; the background of the project and project site, including any previous planning work and general context needed to understand the project, and a brief description of the merits/ goals of the project.
 This description should include the following, if applicable:

 - A description of the proposed use (e.g., commercial, industrial, residential, public improvement, or mixed-use) and the specific proposed improvements.
-For example, a description of a residential or mixed-use development may include information about the number of units, building stories, commercial square footage, housing class (e.g., affordable, market-rate, workforce housing), or commercial tenants (if identified).
-A description of a park improvement may include details about specific improvements such as new seating areas, lighting, landscaping, path construction, etc. - The current use and condition of the property and the size of the area impacted by the project, such as number of square feet per floor and number of building stories. - A description of any work or planning done previously on the proposed project. - A description of how the project advances the project selection criteria by identifying: - The catalytic or transformative nature of the project; - Implementation actions needed; - Project challenges or obstacles; - Maintenance or management arrangements.
+For example, a description of a residential or mixed-use development may include information about the estimated number of units, building stories, commercial square footage, housing class (e.g., affordable, market-rate, workforce housing), or commercial tenants (if identified).
+A description of a park improvement may include details about specific improvements such as new seating areas, lighting, landscaping, path construction, etc. - The current use and condition of the property and the size of the area impacted by the project, such as number of square feet per floor and number of building stories. - A description of any work or planning done previously on the proposed project. - For a small project fund, a description of the types of projects that will be funded must be included.
+Eligible activities, activity funding limits, private funding requirements, and other requirements unique to the DRI/ NYF should be included.